mbaytas/HoloLensUDP/README.md

 This is only Unity assets for one HoloLens.
 You're going to need to have someone else to talk to.
 Check out [QualisysUDP](https://github.com/mbaytas/QualisysUDP) for talking to a motion capture system, and [MyoUDP](https://github.com/mbaytas/MyoUDP) for talking to Myo armbands.

 **These assets do not work inside the Unity editor / HoloLens emulator.
-They must be deployed on HoloLens device to function.** This is because the HoloLens uses the asynchronous programming features in UWP, which Unity currently does not support.
+They must be deployed on HoloLens device to function.** This is because the HoloLens uses the asynchronous programming features in UWP, which Unity currently does not support, so a lot of functionality comes inside '#if !UNITY_EDITOR' blocks.

 ## Dependencies